murilogustineli/simplif.ai/README.md

 - The first letter of your first name followed by your last name.
 - E.g., Tony Stark resource group name is ***tstartk***.

-You may find your resource groups [**here**](https://portal.azure.com/#view/HubsExtension/BrowseResourceGroups).
+You may find your resource group [**here**](https://portal.azure.com/#view/HubsExtension/BrowseResourceGroups).
 Make sure you're using the NAIP subscription.

 ### Goals of the capstone project